-Knowing that you’re heading into surgery can be daunting and it’s important to feel as confident as possible in the days leading up to your hospital stay.
+Preparing for surgery can be daunting so it’s important to feel as confident as possible in the days leading up to your hospital stay.

-So, whether that confidence comes from watching YouTube surgery videos on repeat (not recommended), Googling the hospital food menu or making a list of all the questions you have, don’t underestimate the importance of having a positive mindset.
+Make a list of any questions you have, and don’t underestimate the importance of having a positive mindset.

-At nib, we want to make your hospital journey as simple and stress-free as possible and although we won’t be putting a playlist of real-life surgeries for your viewing pleasure, we have partnered with one of our nib Registered Nurses to answer some of the most commonly asked surgery questions.
+At nib, we want to make your hospital journey as simple and stress-free as possible so we've partnered with one of our nib Registered Nurses to answer some of the most commonly asked surgery questions.

 Smoking increases risk of complications in surgery, including blood clots, pneumonia and heart attacks, so the earlier you stop smoking before your surgery, the better.
 This includes e-cigarettes or vaping.
-However, at least 24 hours before you head into your operation is essential and be honest with your anaesthetist when you last had a smoke and what it was.
+However, it’s essential you don’t smoke at least 24 hours before surgery and you must be honest with your anaesthetist about when you last smoked and what you smoked.

-Generally when you’re admitted into hospital, you’ll be given a lockable drawer or small safe to store valuables in, but it’s probably safest to leave your precious items safe and sound at home.
+Generally, when you’re admitted into hospital, you’ll be given a lockable drawer or small safe to store valuables in, but it’s probably best to leave your precious items at home.

-Going into surgery with food in your stomach can be dangerous and your nurses and doctors will likely advise you to fast for at least six hours prior to being admitted – this includes chewing gum and breath mints.
+Going into surgery with food in your stomach can be dangerous and your medical team will advise you to fast for at least six hours prior to being admitted – this includes chewing gum and breath mints.
 Make sure you get instructions from your nurse or doctor and follow them closely.

 It’s recommended that in the lead-up to your surgery, you reduce your alcohol consumption as it could alter the effects of the anaesthetic.
 In the 24 hours before your surgery, you shouldn’t drink any alcohol.

-This all depends on the type of medication.
-Before your surgery, chat with your doctors and nurses for their instruction on what medication you should continue to take as normal and what you’ll need to stop in the lead-up to your operation.
+This depends on the type of medication.
+Before your surgery, take advice from your medical team on what medication you should continue to take as normal and what you should stop in the lead-up to your operation.

-You’ll be required to remove all jewellery before you head into surgery, so we recommend taking it off and leaving it at home to make sure it doesn’t get lost or misplaced.
-If you are worried that your wedding ring won’t come off your finger, try not to stress.
-Explain this to your specialist and in most cases, they’ll be able to tape it to your finger.
+You’ll have to remove all jewellery before you head into surgery, so we recommend taking it off and leaving it at home to make sure it doesn’t get lost or misplaced.
+If you are worried that your wedding ring won’t come off your finger, explain this to your specialist and in most cases they will put tape or plaster over your ring.

 Before you head into surgery, you’ll likely be given a hospital robe to put on, so what you wear to the hospital is really up to you.
 However, we recommend wearing comfortable clothing and footwear that’s easy to take on and off as needed and a spare change of underwear (you’ll never know when it might come in handy).

-If you’re having day surgery, you won’t be able to drive home afterward, so it’s essential to organise transport home.
-The hospital may require you to be accompanied home by a family member or friend, but if not, you should be able to arrange a cab to pick you up.
+If you’re having day surgery, you won’t be able to drive home afterwards, so it’s essential to organise transport home.
+The hospital may require you to be accompanied home by a family member or friend, but if not, arrange for a taxi to pick you up.

 Mobile phones can interfere with some hospital equipment, so you may be asked to switch yours off when staying in certain wards.
-If you are staying in one of these wards, simply ask your nurse to recommend an alternative area – there are generally plenty of spaces for you to take a call or use social media.
+If that’s the case, ask your nurse where you are allowed to take a call or use social media.

 It’s a good idea to take your nib card with you to hospital; but if you do forget it, don’t stress.
 The hospital should have all your details on file before you’re admitted for surgery.